ziglang/www.ziglang.org/content/news/2024-financials.md

 <table>
 <tr>
 <th>Companies</th><td class="description">Contact us to get your logo on ziglang.org in exchange for a monthly donation.
-This can come out of your marketing budget.
+This can come out of your marketing budget.</td>
 </tr><tr>
 <th>Employees</th><td class="description">Check if your company matches donations to charities such as Zig Software Foundation.
 That 2x multiplier makes a huge difference.
 We're already in the system.</td>
 </tr><tr>
-<th>Venture Capitalists</th><td class="description">You have so much money.
-Can we just have a little bit?
-It's likely that every tech company in your entire portfolio is benefitting from the work we do.
-Think of it as an ethically sound way to convert taxes into an investment.</td>
+<th>Venture Capitalists</th><td class="description">We are aware of a few startups betting on Zig as their language and toolchain of choice to build tomorrow's critical infrastructure.
+Helping the Zig Software Foundation reach v1.0 faster is one of the most efficient uses of capital you can make to boost your portfolio.</td>
 </tr><tr>
 <th>Individuals</th><td class="description">Can you spare $5-10 per month?
 This is our favorite
-kind of donation because it helps diversify ZSF's income, keeping us free from undue influence from any single party.
+kind of donation because it helps diversify ZSF's income, keeping us free from undue influence from any single party.</td>
 </tr>
 </table>